tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 ```
 <img src="https://raw.githubusercontent.com/tsaopy/tsaopy.github.io/main/assets/nb1_pic2.png" width="700">

-Now we are set up and we can save the data for testing `TSAOpy`.
+Now we are set up and we can save the data for testing `tsaopy`.
 I'll do it with

 ```
 # save results